Empower women, boost economies

 Over recent decades, women around the world have been extending their achievements on educational attainment, political representation, and economic participation.
 But gender gaps remain.
 Globally, just 55% of women participate in the labour force, compared with 80% of men.
 Women are only now earning what men did a decade ago.

 As countries seek to expand their economies and reduce inequality, tapping into the huge potential of women can make an important difference.
-Analysis clearly illustrates the compelling business case for women’s empowerment.
+Analyses clearly illustrate the compelling business case for women’s empowerment.
 Increasing women’s labour force participation can produce significant macroeconomic gains, as shown by International Monetary Fund research.

 If Latin American countries, for example, raised female labour participation to the Nordic country average (around 60%), GDP per capita could be up to 10% higher.
 Gender inclusion is also associated with lower income inequality.
 IMF research has shown that moving from a situation of perfect gender inequality to perfect equality is equivalent to reducing income inequality from the levels prevailing in Venezuela to those in Sweden.